 Section 21 Notices

-Section 21 notices are often considered to be more straightforward.
+Section 21 notices are often considered to be more straightforward as eviction notices.
 However, they can only be issued under particular circumstances.
 Unlike Section 8 notices, they don’t indicate a specific reason why the eviction should take place.
 Their role is more to serve as a notification that you wish to recover your property at the end of the tenancy agreement.